Fortinetics Book a call →

 Documentation pattern: stacked SSPs with a single source of truth

-The pattern that works in practice is a single canonical System Security Plan that documents the FedRAMP High implementation in full, with a v1r3 overlay annex that documents the IL5-specific controls and enhancements.
+The pattern that works in practice is a single canonical System Security Plan that documents the FedRAMP High implementation in full, with an overlay annex that documents the IL5-specific controls and enhancements.
 The canonical SSP is the source of truth; the overlay annex inherits from it and adds NSS-specific content.
 The 3PAO assesses against the canonical SSP for FedRAMP and against the canonical SSP plus the overlay for IL5.

-This pattern avoids the most common failure mode of running parallel authorizations — two SSPs that drift out of sync, requiring duplicate maintenance and producing contradictory descriptions of the same control.
+This pattern avoids the most common failure mode of running parallel authorizations: two SSPs that drift out of sync, requiring duplicate maintenance and producing contradictory descriptions of the same control.
 A single canonical SSP with an overlay annex is also what assessors and authorization sponsors increasingly expect, given that the underlying control catalog (NIST 800-53 Rev 5) is shared.

 Evidence pipeline: produce once, serve both

 The continuous monitoring program produces vulnerability scan results, configuration assessment reports, change records, POA&M updates, and incident reports on a defined cadence.
-For a parallel implementation, the cadence is calibrated to the more aggressive of the two authorizations (IL5 v1r3) and the artifacts are tagged for both FedRAMP and IL5 consumption.
+For a parallel implementation, the cadence is calibrated to the more aggressive of the two authorizations (IL5) and the artifacts are tagged for both FedRAMP and IL5 consumption.
 The same monthly vulnerability scan satisfies both authorizations; the same POA&M serves both authorization packages; the same incident report goes into both notification workflows with the IL5-required additional content.

 This produces a roughly 10-15% increase in evidence production cost over the FedRAMP-alone baseline, against the 80-100% increase that two separately maintained pipelines would impose.
 The savings compound annually as the continuous monitoring program runs.